 - Message: what happened with the service concerned (such as stopping, restarting, etc...)

 You can left click on any error to popup a detailed windows.

-To do advanced filtering, click on the inverted triangle to choose a filter type and enter the your parameters in the field that is on its left.
+Search the logs by using the search fields in the top right corner.
+For advanced filtering, click on the inverted triangle to choose a filter type and enter your parameters in the field that is on its left.

 Filter types are:

 - Full-text search (selected by default): filter by anything such as usernames, etc...